 If you try out this slow-cooker salsa chicken recipe, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 - 2 boneless, skinless chicken breasts (about 1 pound)

 - 1 tablespoon taco seasoning (I use Penzey's bold taco seasoning)

 - 1 1/2 cups salsa

-- For serving: your choice of brown rice, sour cream, avocado slices, guacamole, cheese, fresh cilantro, etc.
+- Your choice of brown rice, sour cream, avocado slices, guacamole, cheese, fresh cilantro, etc.

 Place all ingredients in slow-cooker and stir to combine.
 Cook on high for 3.5-4 hours or on low for 6-8 hours, depending on your brand of slow-cooker.
 I recommend making this for the first time when you'll be home to check it early, and then after that, make a note of how long your slow-cooker takes!
 When done, chicken will shred easily with two forks.